vtechguys/webapck/1 - What is webpack/Webpack_MC_12.md

     myModules[entryPointIndex]();

-webpack creates a array and
+webpack creates a array and wraps our file content  module in a function and place them inside the modules array.
+As index.js is emtry point of our project thus it is referd
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTEyNTQ1NjMsLTE2OTMwOTgzMzAsNT
+eyJoaXN0b3J5IjpbNTYzNTk0NzIxLC0xNjkzMDk4MzMwLDU2NT
-Y1NzY4NzY3LC00MDE4MDc4MjAsLTIwODg3NDY2MTJdfQ==
+c2ODc2NywtNDAxODA3ODIwLC0yMDg4NzQ2NjEyXX0=
 -->